mertcandav/MochaDB/docs/querying/mhql.md

 ```

 #### String
-String values ​​are formed by combining more than one char.
+String values are formed by combining more than one char.
 It does not differ from programming languages.<br>
 They are written in double quotes.
 As: ``"Hello, my name is Mertcan Davulcu"``

 Some special characters are indicated by escape sequences.
 Just like chars.<br>